Community Forums in Southend

 Initiated in August 2009, the SZN is a partnership with the Turning Tides Neighbourhood Management Partnership (SAVS), with support from The Rosca Trust.
 SZN hopes to encourage, support and enable the Zimbabwean people within Southend to come together through one voice.
 The group is a fully inclusive voluntary organisation and membership is open to all who have an interest in supporting Zimbabwean community, regardless of race or religion.

-Further information can be found at their website, please refer to Useful Websites on the right of this page.
+Further information can be found at their website.

 4) Essex and Southend LINk